Chirag-ahir/JAVA-All-Basic/README.md

 What is Association ?<br>
 An Association can be defined as a relationship that has no ownership over another.
 For ex a Person can be associated with multiple banks and a bank can be associated with mutiple people.

+ What is Aggregation ?<br>
+ Aggregation is a way to achieve Association.
+Aggregation represents the relationship where one object contains other objects as a part of its state.

 What is JIT ?<br>
 JIT is an abbriviation for Just-in-Time Compiler.
 It increases efficiency of the interpreter by compiling the bytecode into native machine code at runtime.